ChristChurchMayfair/ccm-main-gatsby/src/content/covid19_risk_assessment.md

 -   There are wipes in the office/kitchen.
 Alternatively use alcohol-based sanitising gel on blue paper towel to wipe surfaces down.
 There is additional blue paper towel and individual paper towels in the basement.
 -   Use labels from the office to put on the ziplock bags.
 Please bring a pen from home to use on the labels - do not use one of the church pens
 -   Use disposable gloves from the kitchen.
-Let Sharon know if supplies are running low of this or other stock e.g. ziplock bags
+Let the church office know if supplies are running low of this or other stock e.g. ziplock bags

 ## Appendix 4 - Coronavirus Emergency Action Plan